-In Fig.\ref{ahasyexp}, we present dependence of $A^b_{FB}$ on $\sqrt s$ with $a$ being $1.26$, $1.27$, $1.28$ and $1.29$ respectively, where we choose the center of mass (CM) energy $\sqrt s$ close to the Z boson mass which is the energy range of the proposed tera-Z factory.
+In Fig.\ref{ahasyexp}, we present dependence of $A^b_{FB}$ on $\sqrt s$ with $a$ being $1.22$ and $1.23$ respectively, where we choose the center of mass (CM) energy $\sqrt s$ close to the Z boson mass which is the energy range of the proposed tera-Z factory.

 To be more explicit, let us show the the theoretical prediction on the asymmetry $A^b_{FB}$ at different CM energies $\sqrt{s}=89.55$ GeV and $\sqrt{s}=92.95$ GeV in Fig.\ref{ahasyall} separately.
 It is shown that with the LHM, agreement between the theoretical prediction in the scenario of the SM+LHM on the asymmetry $A^b_{FB}$ and the experimental data is improved comparing with that in SM only scenario as long as the model parameter $a$ exists in a narrow window.
 However, we also observe that at $\sqrt s=M_Z$ the predicted $A^b_{FB}$ coincides well with the data, but for center of mass energy at $\sqrt{s}=89.55$ GeV and $\sqrt{s}=92.95$ GeV, neither SM nor SM+LHM predictions can be perfectly consistent with the data.
 Moreover, the theoretical estimate sensitively depends on the value of $a$.
 In other words, there does not exist a common value for $a$ which can simultaneously satisfy the measure data at $\sqrt{s}=89.55$ GeV and $\sqrt{s}=92.95$ GeV.
 We will discuss this point in the last section.